Wingfooted/documentation-downloader/README.md

 # documentation-downloader
-An cli tool to download documentation
+A cli tool to download documentation